 - In the case that the child is not alive (for example the baby passed away after birth or was Stillborn).

 - A woman who gave birth and put her baby up for adoption, or is a surrogate mother provided that within 14 days from birth the employee gives the employer a written notice regarding their agreement to shorten maternity leave, and notes the date on which they intend to conclude their maternity leave.

 Extending Paid Maternity Leave

-- A woman who gave birth to more than one baby in the same labor is entitled to extend the maternity leave by 3 weeks for each additional child born and receive a maternity allowance for this period:
+- A woman who gave birth to more than one baby in the same labor is entitled to extend the maternity leave by 3 weeks (beyond the 26 weeks given by law) for each additional child born and receive a maternity allowance for this period:

 - A mother entitled to a maternity allowance for a 15 weeks is entitled to extend it by 3 weeks for each additional child born and receive maternity allowance for this period (someone who gives birth to twins is entitled to maternity leave and a maternity allowance for 18 weeks, while someone who gives birth to triplets is entitled to maternity leave and a maternity allowance for 21 weeks, etc.).